Skip to content

 }

-• measurement Targets metric data, we can direct specific Measurements to specific workspaces.
-For example, if the name of the disk Measurement is disk, we can write the rule as follows:
+• measurement For metric data, we can send specific measurement sets to specific workspaces.
+For example, the measurement name for disk is disk.
+We can write the rule like this:

 {